How to Practice Social Distancing, be Responsible, yet Still Have Fun!

 RVPlusYou provides a peer to peer platform for delivered RV rentals by owner.
 This means that a novice renter can engage an RV owner, rent their RV, and have it delivered to a campground or RV park.
 No driving or towing is required, and RVPlusYou will expedite as well as provide a damage and liability policy with full customer support.

 Novice renters can enjoy the outdoors in comfort while still practicing social distancing.
 Families simply show up and start camping in a clean, sanitized RV ready and waiting.
 The RV owner handles set up and pick up.
 On check out day, the renters load their car and leave the RV where it is.
+Try this beginner’s guide to RV travel for detailed information about RV camping.

 How does one rent a delivered RV?